How to make a game!

 - The gaming idea and tools could be shared back for provincial use, or as a model for local use in other communities.
 Before you start you might want to check our Padlet that lists some completed and incomplete ideas for games that are in the works.
 Looking for inspiration?
 We have a working Google document for that!

-New letter-sized versions: also in Google Slides format
+Click here for a new letter-sized versions: also in Google Slides format

 A familiar concept, you should consider your audience!
 After all, you are making a game for someone to play.
 Think about who is involved: “Who are the players?
 What kind of things would the players like?
 What kind of games will interest them?”
 And, try to make a game to which players can relate.